pivotal/blog/content/post/scoring-at-scale-with-keras-and-tensorflow-on-pivotal-greenplum.md

     cached_data ;
 ~~~

-**Notes**
+Note:

-* The first argument is the full path to the model (must be on every segment)
+* The first argument is the full path to the model (must be on every segment).
-* The second argument is the table name containing data to score (optionally schema-qualified)
+* The second argument is the table name containing data to score (optionally schema-qualified).
 * If a segment's data shard has the potential to consume a significant amount of RAM, using a spill-to-disk data structure, like [chest](https://github.com/blaze/chest), will be necessary.

 ### Benchmark Results